Remote work’s many benefits and challenges.

 … and there are opportunities.

-The lack of a commute too can give you back some time that you can use to finally make that recipe that you’ve had bookmarked for months or to get outside with friends or family for a walk or workout.
+The lack of a commute, too, can give you back some time that you can use to finally make that recipe that you’ve had bookmarked for months or to get outside with friends or family for a walk or workout.

 Technological innovations for keeping you well at work.

 This is where wellness apps can help us develop healthy habits.
-Tools like Headspace, a meditation app, and Freedom, a focus and productivity app, can be valuable resources to help you manage stress and stay focused while keeping you on track for healthy work-life balance.
+Tools like Headspace, a meditation app, and Freedom, a focus and productivity app, can be valuable resources to help you manage stress and stay focused while keeping you on track for a healthy work-life balance.

 Ditching the clock and embracing flexibility.